opral/monorepo/inlang/documentation/overview/introduction.md

 # Introduction

+> ℹ️ These docs guide you on how to build on top of inlang, not how to use inlang.

 ## What is inlang?

 Inlang is globalization infrastructure that powers an ecosystem of apps, plugins, and solutions that make globalization simple.